 Where to find them: Zahr el-Laymoun, Downtown Dubai- Jellab: 29 AED.

-19. KarakKarak is the national drink of Dubai and can be bought for over just AED 1 at any roadside shop.
+19. KarakKarak is the national drink of UAE and can be bought for over just AED 1 at any roadside shop.
 It is usually served in paper cups and has a very little quantity.
 It is best enjoyed with a doughnut or any sweet cake on the side.

 Approx Price: AED 7

-20. FalafelIf Shawarma is every non-vegetarian's favourite street food in Dubai, then Falefal is a convenient alternative for every vegetarian.
+20. FalafelIf Shawarma is every non-vegetarian's favourite street food in UAE, then Falefal is a convenient alternative for every vegetarian.
 Falafel is a deep-fried chickpeas patty.
 And when this falafel is wrapped in a roll with fresh vegetables and various dressings, magic happens, which is why it is one of the most popular dishes served.

 Approx Price: AED 6 - AED 30